36sid/36sid/README.md

 ## 💡 About Me

-- 🏢 Previously at **Avalara Technologies** — built and maintained REST APIs with FastAPI, handled async messaging with AWS SQS/SNS, deployed on EC2 with Docker, and set up observability with Grafana and Prometheus
+- 🏢 Previously at **Avalara Technologies** — worked on REST APIs with FastAPI, async messaging using AWS SQS/SNS, Docker deployments on EC2, and observability with Grafana and Prometheus
-- 🤖 Now applying that engineering foundation to ML — building LLM-powered applications, semantic search systems, and end-to-end ML pipelines
+- 🤖 Currently exploring ML systems through LLM applications, semantic search, and practical ML workflows
-- 🧠 Focused on: RAG, embeddings, model serving, and MLOps
+- 🧠 Interested in RAG, embeddings, retrieval systems, and ML infrastructure
-- 🔍 I care about both sides: clean model design *and* the infra that makes it production-ready
+- 🔍 I enjoy working on both ML models and the backend/infrastructure around them
 - 📫 **siddhichavan0306@gmail.com**

 ---